rodekruis/espocrm-training/docs/protection/page3.md

 **Before upgrading**

-1.Review release notes and check if anything changed that could potentially cause issues.
+1. Review release notes and check if anything changed that could potentially cause issues.

-2.Review if there is enough disk space for the upgrade
+2. Review if there is enough disk space for the upgrade

 - SSH into VM
 - Review system information that is shown, or run df -h